skypjack/entt/README.md

 functions to use in which case mostly depends on the goal and there is not a golden rule to do that.

-The `entities` member function asks to the registry to serialize all the entities that are still in use along with their versions.
+The `entities` member function asks the registry to serialize all the entities that are still in use along with their versions.
 On the other side, the `destroyed` member function tells to the registry to serialize the entities that have been destroyed and are no longer in use.<br/>
 These two functions can be used to save and restore the whole set of entities